Sales

 2. Sales webinars are trackable

 Sales training webinars are an accessible, convenient, and incredibly cost-efficient alternative to on-site, in-person events.
-They are also seen as safer than in-real-life events while offering a much higher ROI.
+In some cases, they offer a much higher ROI.

 3. You can record sales webinars